nickwohnhas/phrg-careers-online-presence-github/README.md

 - In a great code base, you’ll see a line about each code before writing the method, giving a  description of what it does.
 On your next big project start adding in comments - this will prepare you for working on a common code base at your future  developer gig, and demonstrate to employers that you’re ready to collaborate effectively.
+<p data-visibility='hidden'>PHRG 9 Tips to Get or Keep Your GitHub Ready for Job-Seeking (and Two More to Make it Unstoppable)</p>